awillats/clinc/section_content/methods_coreach_sign.md

 The impact of intervention on correlations can be understood from the intervention's location relative to causal circuit connections.
 One useful distillation of this concept is to understand the sign of $\frac{dr^2_{ij}}{dS_k}$, that is whether increasing the variance of an intervention at node $k$ increases or decreases the correlation between nodes $i$ and $j$

-In a simulated network A→B [(fig. variance)](#fig-var) we demonstrate predicted and emprirical correlations between a pair of nodes as a function of intervention type, location, and variance.
+In a simulated network A→B [(fig. variance)](#fig-var) we demonstrate predicted and empirical correlations between a pair of nodes as a function of intervention type, location, and variance.
 A few features are present which provide a general intuition for the impact of intervention location in larger circuits: First, interventions "upstream" of a true connection [(lower left, fig. variance)](#fig-var) tend to increase the connection-related variance, and therefore strengthen the observed correlations.

 <details><summary>↪old figure sketch:</summary>